Cecelio-Paul/MyFirstRepository/README.md

 Bold -> raising hands

-Underline -> Raise or Fold
+Italics -> Raise or Fold

+//Need to find a way to put colour in each of the cells